 In this guide we'll run through the steps to change the billing date for all your customers.
-If you'd like to change the bill date for just one customer check out this guide.
+If you'd like to change the bill date for just one customer, check out this guide instead.

 1. First, head to Memberships >> click desired membership >> Members tab.
 Here you'll find a list of all membership holders.
 You'll need to go into each customer's profile to change their billing date and adjust their payments as needed (we'll explain how to do this in the steps below).

 To make the process quicker, instead of clicking on a customer, we'd suggest right-clicking on the member's name to open their membership in a new tab - this will save you having to go back and forth in your browser window.